Twisty's Asylum Escapades is a dark, 3D, single player, action adventure video game.

 This update also fixed certain bugs that involved the lack of compatibility with some video recording software.
 This means that it will be easier than ever to take a video of the game as you play.
 Several other bug fixes are included in this update as well.

-And as always, Twisty's Asylum Escapades is available for free, so if you haven't played it yet, check it out!
+And as always, Twisty's Asylum Escapades is available, so if you haven't played it yet, check it out!
 It's insanely fun!